chainbound/fiber-docs/src/pages/commitment.md

 Presently, Echo retains the following data in its cache:

-- Transactions in RLP encoding
-- The sequence of transactions within bundles
+- RLP-encoded, signed transactions along with their ordering inside MEV bundles
-- Transactions that have been reverted.
-- Builders response and error messages (when available)
+- Block builder response objects and error messages (when available)

 :::info